About Joaquin Terceño

 - Advising a major international bank in bankruptcy and commercial litigation in the U.S. and multiple other jurisdictions arising from the Bernard Madoff Ponzi scheme.

-- Advising a trading house in relation to an SEC investigation arising from allegations of illicit trading practices.
+- Advising a brokerage firm in relation to an SEC investigation arising from allegations of illicit trading practices.

 - Fordham University School of Law, J.D. (magna cum laude)